How Common Is Chronic Obstructive Pulmonary Disease (COPD)?

 Men and women are affected equally.
 Some studies suggest that

-women are more susceptible to the effects of tobacco smoke than men.3 This may be a concern, given that COPD symptoms develop in at
+women are more susceptible than men to the effects of tobacco smoke.3 COPD symptoms develop in at

 least 10% to 15% of long-term smokers, and some studies indicate that up to 50%

 of long-term smokers older than age 45 develop COPD.4

 pulmonary disease.
 In DC Dale, DD Federman, eds., ACP Medicine, section 14, chap.
 22. New York: WebMD.